LaoArchAngel/fsw-wiki/questions_js.markdown

     `Answer`: Using the 'push' function (i.e. `array.push("value")` adds "value to the end of the array)

-4. *What is a JavsScript Closure?*

-    `Answer`: A closure is a function whose local variables are kept alive after the function has returned.

 5. *What is the "This" keyword and what does it reference?

     `Answer1`: "this" refers to the "owner" of the function being executed